homebaseio/homebase-react/README.md

 ## Alternatives

-There isn't much in the way of React friendly datalog DB based state management for Javascript, but there's at least one alternative if you're a Clojure dev.
+There isn't much in the way of React friendly datalog DB based state management for Javascript, but there's at least one alternative if you're a Clojure homebase.dev.

 - If your prefer `d/pull` over `d/entity` take a look at [Posh](https://github.com/denistakeda/posh).
 It supports less of the `d/q` API, but provides more tools for tuning performance.